informatics-isi-edu/ermrestjs/doc/api.md

 <a name="new_ERMrest.NoConnectionError_new"></a>

 #### new NoConnectionError(message)
-A no internet was passed to the API.
+A No Connection or No Internet Connection was passed to the API.

 | Param | Type | Description |